RECUP-DOE/pyperfdump/README.md

 Enabling HDF5 does not preclude generation of csv outputs, so the option is to `ENABLE_HDF5`.

-To disable options, modify the CMake command, e.g, `cmake -DUSE_MPI=false ..`
+To enable options, modify the CMake command, e.g, `cmake -DUSE_MPI:BOOL=ON ..`

 Additional CMake Variables
 ---